tcrurav/xreate/README.md

-# XREATE digital security training lab
+# XCreate digital security training lab
 [![en](https://img.shields.io/badge/lang-en-red.svg)](README.md)
 <!-- [![es](https://img.shields.io/badge/lang-es-yellow.svg)](README.es.md) -->

-This project is a first draft for a training lab in the XREATE project.
+This project is a first draft for a training lab in the XCreate project.

 At this moment:
   - Backend is working.